OWASP/Top10/2021/docs/index.md

 -   *Total Occurrences*: Total number of applications found to have the CWEs mapped to a category.

--   *Total CVEs*: Total number of CVEs in the NVD DB that were mapped to the CWEs mapped to a category.
+-   *Total CVEs*: Total number of CVEs in the National Vulnerability Database (NVD) DB that were mapped to the CWEs mapped to a category.

 ## Category Relationships from 2017